Natori Shunsen: Biography

 In 1925, Natori and Watanabe worked together on a series of 36 actor portraits.
 This series contains some of Natori's finest kabuki designs.
 Watanabe lavishly produced each print in a limited edition of 150 and sold them only by subscription.
 The series lasted through 1929, followed by a supplemental series of 15 actor prints produced through 1931.
+The 1925–29 series, aimed principally at the Western market, was shown in its entirety at the Toledo Museum of Art's first exhibition of shin-hanga in 1930.
+Across his career Natori produced more than eighty single-sheet actor prints, regarded by some as the finest and most genuinely theatrical of the shin-hanga movement.